 Among the prominent trends in the ETF industry this year has been the realization by advisors, investors and traders that traditional cap-weighted funds are not always the best when it comes to returns.
 Still, most equity-based ETFs are just that: Weighted by the market values of the funds’ underlying components.

 Traditional cap-weighted methodologies are particularly common with broad market ETFs such as the SPDR S&P 500 (NYSE: SPY) and the PowerShares QQQ (NASDAQ: QQQ).
 However, there are alternative strategies that have proven to be solid in terms of delivering returns with FirstTrust’s AlphaDEX suite being home to some broad market fare that investors may want to consider over more common cap-weighted fare.

-In a research note out Thursday, Street One Financial Vice President Paul Weisbruch highlights three AlphaDEX ETFs that represent valid alternatives to traditional broad market ETFs.
+In a research note out today, Street One Financial’s market technician David Chojnacki highlights three AlphaDEX ETFs that have represent valid alternatives to traditional broad market ETFs.